zdrive/aws-iot-button-php/README.md

 4. Go to section: "Function code" which is directly below the function Designer
   -- Code entry type: Upload a Zip file
-  -- Use the Zip from step 3 above
+  -- Use the Zip file from above, "Python File Preparation"
   -- Runtime: Python 3.6
   -- Handler: main_wwwexamplecom.handler
   ---- If you changed the Python file name, the first part of the handler needs to match.
 So if your file is "sample.py" then the handler will be "sample.handler"
   -- Click the Save button

+5. If there are problems, you'll see an error message from AWS that will hopefully have adequate clues to help you troubleshoot
+  -- Check the Handler field

+6. If all is well, you will see your Python code in the main pane, and the Python folders on the left

 **C. Test AWS Lambda function**

 1. Using a text editor, open a file such as "TestEventLiveSNsingle.json"
   -- Change "IoTbtnSerialNum" to your button's S/N
   -- Select all text in the JSON file, and copy it

 2. Back in AWS Lambda function configuration page, create a test event:
-  -- Use the dropdown menu near the "Test" button (top right portion of page)
+  -- Use the dropdown menu near the "Test" button (top right)
   -- Choose "Configure test events"
   -- Select "Create a new test event"
-  -- Event name: same as file name, e.g., "TestEventLiveSNsingle"
+  -- In the box, delete any JSON that might already be there
   -- In the box, paste the JSON you copied in the previous step (delete and replace any JSON that might already be there)
+  -- Event name (above the box): same as file name, e.g., "TestEventLiveSNsingle"
  -- Click the "Create" button near the bottom

 3. Run the test event:
   -- Use the dropdown menu to select the test you just created